district10/blog/_posts/post-0001-pandoc-readme.md

 `--reference-links`

-:   Use reference-style links, rather than inline links, in writing markdown
+:   Use reference-style links, rather than inline links, in writing Markdown
     or reStructuredText.
 By default inline links are used.

 `--atx-headers`

-:   Use ATX-style headers in markdown and asciidoc output.
+:   Use ATX-style headers in Markdown and asciidoc output.
 The default is
     to use setext-style headers for levels 1-2, and then ATX headers.

 `--chapters`

 :   Treat top-level headers as chapters in LaTeX, ConTeXt, and DocBook
     output.
-When the LaTeX document class is set to `report`, `book`, or `memoir`, this option is implied.
+When the LaTeX document class is set to `report`, `book`, or `memoir` (unless the `article` option is specified), this option is implied.
 If `beamer` is the output format, top-level headers will become `\part{..}`.

 `-N`, `--number-sections`